kbckbc/js-bearmarket/README.md

 + Visit the app page

 # How to deploy
-+ Compile the frontend and copy the output to the backend 'public' folder
++ Compile the frontend
   - npm run build
++ Copy the output directory(usually, dist) to the backend 'public' folder
-+
++ Run backend
+  - npm run test